zgj19stat/zgj19stat.github.io/_pages/about.md

 I am actively seeking and welcoming research collaborations.
 My interests cover many of the current focal points in the machine learning and deep learning community, with a particular emphasis on:

-- Contrastive Learning

-- Federated Learning
+- Domain Generalization, Test-Time Adaptation, In-context Learning

-- Continual Learning
+- Federated Learning, Continual Learning

-- In-Context Learning

-- Generative Models

 - ...